Waigo01/math_utils_lib/README.md

 - The error (or lack of it), be it a MathLibError or any other kind of error
 - The expected behavior

-When it comes to contributions you are free to fork this repo and open pull requests.
+When it comes to contributions, feel free to fork this repo and open pull requests.